abayomi185/rl-msc-project/README.md

 mip_policy5 - CNNPolicy with concatenated image and depth.
 Reward is changed as well

 mip_policy6 - Back to basic reward from JetBot

+mip_policy7 - Slight tweak to reward, included robot arm position in observation and using only red channel of image.